 Will a new kitten help my cat get over the loss of a companion?

 Those cats that express grief in a demonstrative way can take anything from days to months to adjust to the change.
 You may be keen to comfort your apparently inconsolable cat and a new kitten may seem like a good solution.
-These introductions however do not always go to plan as replacing a familiar long-term and predictable companion with a young, boisterous kitten is hardly an appropriate substitute.
-However there are always exceptions to this rule and many anecdotal reports suggest that certain individuals benefit from the stimulation of ‘young blood’ in the home.
+These introductions, however, do not always go to plan as replacing a familiar long-term and predictable companion with a young, boisterous kitten is hardly an appropriate substitute.
+However, there are always exceptions to this rule and many anecdotal reports suggest that certain individuals benefit from the stimulation of ‘young blood’ in the home.
 Others may benefit if they are prone to forming dependent relationships with other cats although they too can reject a newcomer, craving instead the company of the familiar.

 How can I help my cat through the grieving process?

-Take care that your desire to provide comfort to the remaining cat is appreciated - if you focus on loving and consoling it may have stressful consequences if that level of attention is unusual or undesired.
-It is best at this time to make yourself available but allow your cat to initiate social contact.
+Take care that your desire to provide comfort to the remaining cat is appreciated – if you focus on loving and consoling it may have stressful consequences if that level of attention is unusual or undesired.
+It is best at this time to make yourself available but allows your cat to initiate social contact.

 Often the impact of the death of a cat is not only felt within the household.
 If the deceased cat was active in the territory outside then other neighbourhood cats may start to encroach into previously defended space.
 This may have serious repercussions for any remaining cats if they had historically relied on their companion to deal with territorial matters, so be vigilant if you feel that this scenario may apply to you.
 Your cat may become reluctant to go outdoors so it would be helpful to provide indoor litter facilities for safe toileting if you haven’t already done so.

-If you have a number of cats remaining then there can be quite evident upheaval as the relationship between them shifts depending on the role played by the deceased.
+If you have a number of cats remaining then there can be quite an evident upheaval as the relationship between them shifts depending on the role played by the deceased.
 This is another complex part of the grieving process and it is probably best to leave them to achieve stability again without your intervention.